Palestine Social Medicine Course

 Eligibility

-There will be space for a total of 20 students of which 10 will be Harvard-based students.
+The course is open to 30 participants of which 10 will be US-based students, preference will be given to Harvard students.
 Priority will be given to students in the Medical, Public Health, Nursing, and Social Sciences.
 The course will be taught in English.

 Harvard Applicants